The best way to get to Sifnos is by boat. In fact unless you have the money to rent

 to see another island or two with Sifnos you can count on daily

-or almost daily boats to Kythnos, Serifos,and Milos and maybe Santorini.
+or almost daily boats to Kythnos, Serifos,and Milos and maybe Santorini in the summer.
 If you are planning on combining Sifnos with other islands I encourage you to try the Create-an-itinerary form and you will at least know what is possible.

 When you arrive in Sifnos you disembark from the back of the boat and just follow the people